BallisticLA/RandBLAS/test/DevNotes.md

 ### test_basic_rng

   * test_r123.cc has deterministic tests for Random123.
-The tests comapre generated values to reference values computed ahead of time.
+The tests compare generated values to reference values computed ahead of time.
 The tests are __extremely__ messy, since they're adapted from tests in the official Random123 repository, and Random123 needs to handle a far wider range of compilers and languages than we assume for RandBLAS.